Fooisntcat/Fooisntcat/README.md

 - 👋 Hi, I’m @Fooisntcat
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning ABC
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ???
-- 📫 How to reach me ???
+- 📫 How to reach me @Fooisntcat

 <!---
 Fooisntcat/Fooisntcat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.